HL7/US-Core/input/intro-notes/StructureDefinition-us-core-diagnosticreport-lab-intro.md

 1.   a category code of 'LAB'
 1.   a code (preferably a LOINC code) which tells you what is being measured
 1.   a patient
-1.  {:.new-content}a time indicating when the measurement was taken*
+1.  a time indicating when the measurement was taken*
-1.  {:.new-content}a time indicating when the measurement was reported*
+1.  a time indicating when the measurement was reported*

-*These elements have the following constraints: SHALL be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.{:.new-content}
+*These elements have the following constraints: SHALL be present if status is 'partial', 'preliminary', 'final', 'amended', 'corrected' or 'appended'.

 **Each DiagnosticReport must support:**